 A motor vehicle accident lawyer with experience handling a truck accident or truck accident lawsuit if you are involved in a collision.
 The experienced personal injury attorneys at Cochran, Kroll & Associates, P.C. work closely with you to get you a truck accident settlement.

 Truck Drivers and Federal Motor Carrier Safety Regulations

-It does this by enforcing regulations that attempt to balance truck company safety with efficiency and outlining the minimum standards for anyone operating a commercial motor vehicle engaged in interstate commerce.
-FMCSA guidelines apply to everyone in the trucking chain, not just the drivers but also managers, supervisors, and dispatchers.
+It attempts to balance truck company safety with efficiency and outlines the minimum standards for anyone operating a commercial motor vehicle engaged in interstate commerce.
+FMCSA guidelines apply to everyone in the trucking chain, not just drivers but also managers, supervisors, and dispatchers.

 Types of Truck Accident Lawsuits

-There are various types of truck accident lawsuits and legal claims which correspond to the type of accident that has occurred, but truck accident lawsuits are typically complex because of complicated trucking laws and regulations, legal differences by state, and the scale of destruction caused by these types of crashes.
-However, most truck accident lawsuits will involve either personal injury claims or property damage legal claims or both.
+There are various types of truck accident lawsuits and legal claims corresponding to this kind of accident.
+Most truck accident lawsuits involve either personal injury claims, property damage legal claims, or both.

 Personal Injury Claims

-A personal injury lawsuit is filed by victims of accidents with semi-trucks or tractor-trailers where the truck driver or trucking company can be found to be negligent in causing the accident.
-Personal injury cases can help the victim recover lost wages, ensure medical care and compensation for injuries, pain, and suffering.
+A truck accident victim can file a personal injury lawsuit in which the truck driver or trucking company can be negligent in causing the accident.
+Personal injury cases can help victims recover lost wages and medical expenses and get fair compensation for injuries, mental anguish, and pain and suffering.